mthjones/mthjones.github.io/_drafts/trees.md

 }
 {% endhighlight %}

 Note that traverse is missing a parameter.
-We want to pass something in to the traversal method that actually does something when we traverse the nodes, since the binary tree doesn't actually know in advance what we want to do.
-We'll assume there is some interface for a Visitor class that handles this task.
+We want to pass something in to the traversal method that actually does something when we traverse the nodes, since the tree doesn't actually know in advance what we want to do at each node.
+We'll assume there is some `Visitor` class that handles this task.

+As simple as the concept of a tree is, there are many ways to represent it, each with their pros and cons and situational uses.

+## Binary Search Trees
+Binary search trees are the simplest tree representation.
+A node can have up to two children, those being the left or right child.
+Think of a family tree in reverse, in which instead of having two parents to a child one would have two children to a parent.
+Binary search trees also have a constraint that their contents must be ordered such that for any node, all items on the left subtree are less than, and all items on the right subtree are greater than.

-We also use a private inner class to represent a node in the binary search tree as well.
+We use a private inner class to represent a node in the binary search tree that keeps track of its own left and right subtrees.

 {% highlight java %}
 private class BinaryTreeNode<U extends Comparable<? super U>> {